basic-web-components/basic-web-components/packages/basic-carousel/README.md

 The standard basic-carousel component supports navigation via the following input methods:

-* Keyboard.
+* KeyboardMixin.
 When the carousel has focus, the user can press Left, Right, Home, or End.
 These navigate to the expected element.
 * Touch.
 On mobile and other touch-enabled devices, the user can drag left or right.